How to Tell If Drywall Has Water Damage: Complete Diagnosis Guide for Homeowners

 - Water exposure lasted longer than 48 hours

-If mold is discovered, follow structured remediation steps outlined in our complete mold removal guide.
+If mold is discovered, follow the structured cleanup guidance in our mold removal guide before disturbing contaminated materials.

 Frequently Asked Questions About Drywall Water Damage